lab-cosmo/chemiscope/docs/src/getting-started/input.rst

 used to create the input file and to manipulate the data structure before saving.

-For quick interactive visualization, :py:func:`chemiscope.show` displays a dataset directly in a Jupyter notebook without creating any files.
+For quick interactive visualization, :py:func:`chemiscope.show` displays a dataset directly in a notebook without creating any files.
 If you already have a saved chemiscope JSON file, :py:func:`chemiscope.show_input` loads and displays it in the same way.
 It is also possible to display the saved Chemiscope files in https://chemiscope.org/.